rdeane/MeqSilhouette/README.md

 ### Configuration file

-All paths a relative to $MEQS_DIR defined above
+All paths are relative to $MEQS_DIR defined above

 The configuration file is a simple .json file and contains the basic observational setup which are loosely grouped into the following parameter groups: